PoisotLab/ms_networkary_classifiers/README.md

-likely that interactions documented in ecological networks are correct, a lot of non-interactions are simply unobserved; as predictive models are used for data-inflation (*i.e.* the prediction of new interactions), it is not necessarilly a bad thing to select models that predict more interactions than the original dataset, because the original dataset misses some interactions.
+likely that interactions documented in ecological networks are correct, a lot of non-interactions are simply unobserved; as predictive models are used for data-inflation (*i.e.* the prediction of new interactions), it is not necessarilly a bad thing in practice to select models that predict more interactions than the original dataset, because the original dataset misses some interactions.
+Furthermore, the weight of positive interactions could be adjusted if some information about the extent of undersampling exists [*e.g.*
+@Branco2015SurPre].

 # Illustration on empirical food webs